Skip to content

 };

-Now Device is constructed only once, id exists as a single copy, and there is no more ambiguity.
-However, virtual inheritance is never a free lunch—the object layout introduces an additional virtual base class pointer (vbptr), sizeof(TouchScreen) grows from 8 bytes to approximately 24 bytes, and accessing virtual base class members requires extra indirect addressing.
+Now Device is constructed only once, id exists in a single copy, and ambiguity is resolved.
+However, virtual inheritance is never a free lunch—the object layout introduces additional virtual base table pointers (vbptr), sizeof(TouchScreen) grows from 8 bytes to approximately 24 bytes, and accessing members of the virtual base class requires extra indirect addressing.

-Pitfall Warning #1: Construction of the virtual base class is the responsibility of the most-derived class.
+Pitfall Warning #1: Construction of the virtual base class is the responsibility of the most derived class.
 Initialization lists for the virtual base class in intermediate class constructors are silently ignored.
-If you don't know this rule, you might scratch your head for ages while debugging—"I clearly passed the parameters in the intermediate class, why didn't they take effect?"
+If you aren't aware of this rule, you might spend hours debugging, wondering, "I passed the parameters in the intermediate class, why didn't it take effect?"

 Pitfall Warning #2: Virtual inheritance must appear on all intermediate classes that directly inherit the common base class.
-If only one uses virtual and the other does not, the diamond problem remains unsolved, the compiler won't emit an error, and you will still end up with two base class subobjects.
+Making only one use virtual while the other doesn't will not solve the diamond problem.
+The compiler won't error, but you will still end up with two copies of the base class subobject.

 Pitfall Warning #3: The object layout of virtual inheritance differs from normal inheritance.
 Using reinterpret_cast or C-style casts on virtual inheritance objects is extremely dangerous. static_cast crossing virtual base class boundaries may require this pointer offset adjustments.
 If you need to serialize objects into byte streams, virtual inheritance makes things very tricky.